What is ESG (Environmental, social and governance?

 What is a good ESG score?

-As for third-party options, according to InfoGrid, most ESG scoring methodologies range from 1 (worst) to 100 (best), with organisations scoring 70 and above considered “good”.
+As for third-party options, according to InfoGrid, most ESG scoring methodologies range from 1 (worst) to 100 (best), with organizations scoring 70 and above considered “good”.
 Others use a letter-based scoring mechanism.

 A breakdown of ESG scoring could be as follows:

-- Excellent: a score of 70+ – the organisation is following all ESG best practices and the organisation has few, if any, internal or external risks.
+- Excellent: a score of 70+ – the organization is following all ESG best practices and the organization has few, if any, internal or external risks.

-- Good: the organisation is following ESG best practices and has a low impact on people or the environment.
+- Good: the organization is following ESG best practices and has a low impact on people or the environment.

-- Average: the organisation is unlikely to meet ESG benchmarks or meaningful ESG targets.
+- Average: the organization is unlikely to meet ESG benchmarks or meaningful ESG targets.

-- Poor: a score of less than 50 – the organisation is following no best ESG practices, it’s probably negatively impacting the planet, and is not treating its employees or suppliers well.
+- Poor: a score of less than 50 – the organization is following no best ESG practices, it’s probably negatively impacting the planet, and is not treating its employees or suppliers well.

 Why do ESG scores matter?

-Clearly, an organisation that achieves an Excellent ESG score is an attractive proposition for investors.
+Clearly, an organization that achieves an Excellent ESG score is an attractive proposition for investors.
 It will have: